Geography and Criminology BA (Hons)

 - Psychology of criminal justice (S1) OR Victimology (S1)

-- Gender, crime and justice (S2) OR Understanding violence and crime in sport (S2) OR Strange cases: crime literature and the construction of crime (S2)
+- Gender, crime and justice (S2) OR Strange cases: crime literature and the construction of crime (S2)

 Year 4 - BA (Hons)